yogi1967/MoneydancePythonScripts/source/net_account_balances/net_account_balances_readme.txt

 - Warnings:
   - You can create illogical totals (e.g. by adding Securities to Income).
 NAB tries to detect these issues.
   - It will alert you if any are found.
-Help>Console will show you the details of any warnings
+Help>Console Window will show you the details of any warnings

 - Options Menu:
   - You can disable the Widget's Display Name Title.
 This prevents the title appearing on the Summary Page widget
   - You can change the default setting AutoSum for new rows that you insert/create.
 It does not affect existing rows
   - Show Dashes instead of Zeros: Changes the display so that you get '-' instead of '£ 0.0'
   - Treat Securities with Zero Balance as Inactive: If a Security holds zero units, it will be treated as Inactive
-  - Debug: Generates program debug messages in Help>Console.
+  - Debug: Generates program debug messages in Help>Console Window.
 DO NOT LEAVE THIS PERMANENTLY ON

 >> DON'T FORGET TO SAVE CHANGES <<